DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 }
 ~~~

-For simplicity migrations aren't used in this tutorial.
-Instead simple ‘EnsureCreated’ and seed are used.
+As it was mentioned above, migrations aren't used in this tutorial.
+Instead simple *EnsureCreated* and *seed* are used.

 The current part is finished, let's return to Gantt.

 ### Define DTOs and Mapping

 It is high time to define DTO classes that will be used for Web API.
 Let's begin with the DTO class for Task.
-In the Models folder create a file and define the class:
+In the **Models** folder create a file and define the **WebApiTask.cs** class:

 {{snippet	Models/WebApiTask.cs}}
 ~~~js